mikantlin/quartz-journey-wreathed-in-ash/content/Items/Ferret's Guide to the Svalich Woods.md

     <img src="fgttsw_pg19.jpg" alt="Ferret's Guide to the Svalich Woods - The Leshy" />
 </Carousel>

-# Text
-## Welcome!
+# Welcome!
-With all the ceremony I want to dedicate this book to Lady Arisa von Fellengard and to all, all, all my friends.
+With all the ceremony I want to dedicate this book to [[Lady Arisa von Fellengard]] and to all, all, all my friends.

-My name is Ferret and I am the author of this book!
-It was a present for Lady Arisa von Fellengard during our wonderful vacation in Krezk, so if you accidently happened to find it, please try and give it back!
+My name is [[Ferret]] and I am the author of this book!
+It was a present for Lady Arisa von Fellengard during our wonderful vacation in [[Krezk]], so if you accidently happened to find it, please try and give it back!

-But if she or any of my other friends lend it to you, then **<u>a big, big welcome!</u>** Now I will introduce myself properly: I'm 10 years old, the Seeker's daughter and the priestess of the Mother Night!
+But if she or any of my other friends lend it to you, then **<u>a big, big welcome!</u>** Now I will introduce myself properly: I'm 10 years old, the [[Seeker]]'s daughter and the priestess of the [[Mother Night]]!

-All my life I have lived in the Svalich Woods and have seen many, many interesting things there, which I wrote down for my friends and anyone else who might find the stories amusing or helpful.
+All my life I have lived in the [[Svalich Woods]] and have seen many, many interesting things there, which I wrote down for my friends and anyone else who might find the stories amusing or helpful.

 (~~this book is a bit like the one by Van Richten, but I think mine is still better~~) I hope the book will make you happy and cheer you up!